-The radio program is addressing the nature of babies, and even though they may appear to be non-thinking/processing blobs of mini-flesh and blood, in actuality, they are absorbing all the stimuli, movement, and details that surround them.
+The radio program is addressing the nature of babies, and even though they may appear to be non-thinking/non-processing blobs of mini-flesh and blood, in actuality, they are absorbing all the stimuli, movement, and details that surround them.
 They are perpetual learning machines.

 A baby sitting in its highchair throws food off the tray.
 She is testing gravity and human reactions.
 Things fall, mommies and daddies react.
 Ahhh, that baby thinks, when I drop my pancake Mommy gets up.
 To every action is a reaction.
 This is how we all learn.